ahlisbon/diacriticsAndNengo/README.md

 - h = Heisi
 - r = Reiwa

-#### Things to know:
+#### Things to Know about Converting to Western Years:
-- Trying to convert a year past the end of an imperial era will produce an error message explaining the last year of the era you tried to convert.
+- Trying to convert a year past the end of an imperial era will produce an error message.
 - For any year past the current Reiwa nengō, i.e, r53, the year will still be converted into a Western year.

 # Known Issues